terraref/drone-pipeline/CONTRIBUTING.md

 8. From your branch, make a pull request against `develop`, being sure to point out where to find documentation updates (clearly labeled URIs are fine), and providing testing materials
 9. Work with repo maintainers to get your change reviewed on [GitHub][https://github.com/terraref/drone-pipeline]
 10. After approval, your branch will be merged into the `develop` branch
 11. Your branch will be deleted soon after being merged.
-Post-merge issues or changes are addressed with new tickets.
+Post-¬merge issues or changes are addressed with new tickets.

 ## Code Reviews